Mango Lowers Inflammation, Helps Prevent Cancer

 Mangoferin is also contained within mango leaves.
 Researchers from Taiwan and Japan found that mango leaves contain significant mangiferin content, and this mangiferin produced similar anti-cancer activity.

 Other research has established that mangiferin may be useful in a number of inflammatory-related disorders, including diabetes and heart disease.

 Scientists presented research at San Diego’s Federation of American Societies for Experimental Biology (FASEB) that reported that people who eat mangos have a better diet and fewer health issues.

 The research compared the diets of over 13,000 individuals participating in the National Health and Nutrition Examination Survey (NHANES) between 2001 and 2008 to the Healthy Eating Index (HEI).
 Those who ate mangos regularly scored higher on the HEI than those that did not.

 Compared to non-mango consumers, mango consumers had increased intake of vitamin C, magnesium, potassium and dietary fibers, and had a lower average body weight.

-Mango eaters also had lower levels of the inflammatory marker C-reactive protein.
+Mango eaters also had significantly lower levels of the inflammatory marker C-reactive protein.

 “We found that adults who ate mangos tended to have a lower body weight, higher intake of fiber and lower intake of fat, all of which are associated with better cardiovascular health,” stated Dr. Victor Fulgoni, the lead researcher of this study.